Municue

 Consent Agenda

-Authorizes acceptance of a $30M TxDOT Regional Toll Revenue grant and $7.5M local match to construct a grade-separated 4-lane roadway with sidewalks and bicycle lanes on Herbert Street under the Union Pacific Railroad Line from Broadway Avenue to Commerce Street, with a total project cost of $37.5M through April 2028.
+Authorizes acceptance of a $30M TxDOT Regional Toll Revenue grant and a $7.5M local bond match to fund construction of a new grade-separated 4-lane roadway with sidewalks and bicycle lanes on Herbert Street beneath the Union Pacific Railroad line.

 …and 2024B Certificates of Obligation Fund ($7,500,000.00) *In alignment with Infrastructure Management Plan. chloe.morgan@dallascityhall.com